 6. Beef & Coconut- Coconut- Cashew- Macambo- Paico.
 Though it was extraordinary, the richness seemed out of place with the lighter fare on the tasting menu.

-7. Frozen Purple Mashwa- pitahaya- muna.
+7. Frozen Purple Mashwa- pitahaya (also known as dragonfruit)- muna.
 Mashwa is a bitter tuber grown in Peru and Bolivia.
 In this dish, the chef has taken a root vegetable and made it into a dessert.

-8. Cacao from MIL- chirimoya-amazonian honey.
+8. Cacao from MIL- chirimoya (a sweet fruit) and Amazonian honey.
 Bitter chocolate and sweet honey come together in this dessert.

 If we had had more time in Lima we would have loved to dine here again and try more items on the menu.

 Pía León and Virgilio Martinez are creating a dining dynasty with their new projects and restaurants around the world.
-Kjolle is the newest addition and is already a phenomenal restaurant.
+León and Martinez also lead the team of MIL in Cusco, ranked number 36 on Latin America’s 50 Best Restaurants.
 We can’t wait to see what else this dynamic duo conceive in the years to come.
+Read about the #2 restaurant on Latin America’s 50 Best Restaurants, Central in our post: The Exotc Flavors of Central